Key info

 - be at least 20 years old, and

-- have held an Australian car licence (other than a learner licence) for at least 2 years and or a medium rigid or heavy rigid licence for at least 12 months.
+- have held an Australian car licence (other than a learner licence) for at least 2 years or a medium rigid or heavy rigid licence for at least 12 months.

 - multi-combination licence - you must: